tenny-g824/community-events-web-app/design-plan/gen-ai-log.md

 });
 ```

-**My Prompt for Fully Updating (Replacing) an Event:** Write JavaScript code using Express (using a PUT endpoint) to fully replace an existing event in a MongoDB events collection using its ID.
+**My Prompt for Fully Updating (Replacing) an Event:** Write JavaScript code using Express to fully replace an existing event in a MongoDB events collection using its ID.
 The request must have all required fields like name and category.
 If the event is found and replaced, return the updated event with a 200 status code.
 If the ID is invalid or the event is not found, return a 404 error.
 If the request body is missing required fields, return a 404 error.

 Response of Generated Code: